tcuttitt/d6/Lab_05/README.md

 ![Error](error.png)

-Luckily after a few minutes of looking online, I found that the source if the issue is a recent (early Febuary 2024) update to Paho-MQTT.
+Luckily after a few minutes of looking online, I found that the source of the issue is a recent (early Febuary 2024) update to Paho-MQTT.
 I found the [migrations page](https://github.com/eclipse/paho.mqtt.python/blob/v2.0.0/docs/migrations.rst) which said to simply add `mqtt.CallbackAPIVersion.VERSION1` as the first argument in the `Client()` call.
 And finally...

 ## Output